-- Use one of the following two treatment regimens: - Treat with 125 250 mg/L (finfish or mussels) for 1-6 hr. - Treat with 2.5 5.0 g/L (finfish only) for 1 7 min note: it is anticipated that most fish treated at this concentration range will need to be pre-treated with a 1-5% solution of non-iodized salt for ~3.5 min to facilitate calcein uptake via osmotic induction. - Upon completion of treatment, fish or mussels should immediately be moved to fresh water. - SE-MARK® may be applied as a single treatment event, or as repeated treatments.
+- Use one of the following two treatment regimens: - Treat with 125 250 mg/L (finfish only) for 1-6 hr. - Treat with 125-250 mg/L for 24 h (oyster spat only) - Treat with 2.5 5.0 g/L (finfish only) for 1 7 min note: it is anticipated that most fish treated at this concentration range will need to be pre-treated with a 1-5% solution of non-iodized salt for ~3.5 min to facilitate calcein uptake via osmotic induction. - Upon completion of treatment, fish or oyster spat should immediately be moved to fresh water. - SE-MARK® may be applied as a single treatment event, or as repeated treatments.
 Repeated treatments may be conducted to establish multiple marks.
 If a multiple treatment regimen is used, an interval of at least 2 days should be observed between treatment events. - When exposed to ultraviolet light, calcein exhibits a bright green fluorescence.
-Optimal fluorescence occurs when calcein is exposed to blue light of ~500 nm wavelength. - Withdrawal period: none . - Treatment is restricted to fish weighing <2 g and juvenile mussels.
+Optimal fluorescence occurs when calcein is exposed to blue light of ~500 nm wavelength. - Withdrawal period: none. - Treatment is restricted to fish weighing <2 g or less than 25 mm oyster spat and for Federally Threatened and Endangered species.